Solar Panels in Ireland: Prices, Grants, & Reviews

 Talk to one of our energy advisors and get the best green deal on the market.

-- PV Solar panels only manage to convert about 20% of the sunlight that falls on them to electricity, so there is definitely room for improvment regarding their efficiency.
+- PV Solar panels only manage to convert about 20% of the sunlight that falls on them to electricity, so there is room for improvement regarding their efficiency.

-- Solar energy is a clean green energy but the process used to make solar panels still emits greenhouse gases.
+- Solar power is clean energy but the process used to make solar panels still emits greenhouse gases.

 - Older solar panels are not recyclable, although this may change in the future as they become more commonly used.